audstav/oppiadocstest/docs/source/lesson/settings.rst

 .. tip::

-   Disable the feature if your exploration content consists of multiple languages.
+   Disable the text-to-speech feature if your exploration content consists of multiple languages.

 **Correctness Feedback**